Communities in Schools of Atlanta

 Why I chose this work: Higher education changed my life.

 Best advice received: Take what you do seriously, but don’t take yourself too seriously.

-Appointed the ninth president of Agnes Scott College in 2018, Leocadia I. Zak has an extensive background in international economic development and international project finance.
-In 2010 she was appointed by President Barack Obama to serve as director of the U.S. Trade and Development Agency, an independent federal agency that advances economic development and U.S. commercial interests in developing and middle-income countries.
-Zak first joined the agency in 2000; prior to entering public service, she was an attorney for 18 years at the Boston firm Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo.
+Leocadia I. Zak was appointed the ninth president of Agnes Scott College in 2018, and under her leadership the school has achieved record enrollment, launched graduate programs, and been recognized for three years in a row as the most innovative national liberal arts college in the country by U.S. News & World Report.
+Zak has an extensive background in international economic development and international project finance.
+In 2010 she was appointed by President Barack Obama to serve as director of the U.S. Trade and Development Agency.
+Zak first joined the agency in 2000; prior to entering public service, she was an attorney in Boston for 18 years.

 Education: Mount Holyoke College, Northwestern University School of Law (JD)